Internal application requirements

 It should include the following sections:

-- Methods and work plan: Describe your method(s) and clarify the part or stage of the project that will be supported by the award(s).
-Provide a work plan, describing what you will accomplish during the award period.
-For a book project, explain how the final project will be organized.
+- Organization and methods: Describe your method(s) and clarify the part or stage of the project that will be supported by the award(s).

 - Final product and dissemination: Describe the intended audience and the intended results of the project.
 If relevant, explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.